nodejs/nodejs.dev/content/learn/manipulating-files/node-folders.en.md

 title: working-with-folders-in-nodejs
 displayTitle: 'Working with folders in Node.js'
 description: 'How to interact with folders using Node.js'
-authors: flaviocopes, MylesBorins, fhemberger, liangpeili, LaRuaNa, ahmadawais, clean99
+authors: flaviocopes, MylesBorins, fhemberger, liangpeili, LaRuaNa, ahmadawais, clean99, vaishnav-mk
 category: learn
 ---